stoermelder/vcvrack-packone/docs/MidiCat.md

 ![MIDI-CAT overlay](./MidiCat-overlay.gif)

+- Parameter changes are not reported back to the plugin-host by default if MIDI-CAT is used in a plugin-version of VCV Rack.
+In v2.2.0 a context menu option has been added to enable this behavior - it might cause higher CPU usage of the plugin.

 ## MEM-expander

 MEM is a companion module for MIDI-CAT: The expander allows you store an unlimited number of module-specific mappings which can be recalled for the same type of module without doing any mapping manually.